UNDERSTANDING AND EXTENDING THE LIFE OF YOUR CONVEYOR COMPONENTS

-Each of these has a typical or expected lifespan, which can be shortened through particularly hard use, and extended by careful component selection and ongoing maintenance.
+Each one has a typical or expected lifespan, which can be shortened through rugged use or extended by careful component selection and ongoing maintenance.
 Check out our Daily and Periodic Maintenance for Conveyors and Parts Guide.

 ROLLERS & IDLERS

-A typical conveyor could have hundreds or thousands of these roller assemblies supporting the belt along its length.
-The main parts of an idler are the bearings at each end and the shell the belt rides on.
+A typical material-handling conveyor could have hundreds or thousands of roller assemblies supporting the belt.
+The main parts of an idler are the bearings at each end and the shell that the belt rides on.
 Bearing problems increase the load on the motor, which raises energy costs and reduces belt life.
-This can be avoided by staying on top of idler maintenance.

 The biggest issue with idler bearings is the pitting of the raceway.
 This is caused by shock loads and grit or dirt contamination.

-L10 life (the time after which 10% of the bearings will fail,) of quality idler bearings is usually 50,000 hours or 5-7 years.
-However, this depends on the environment, belt speed, and belt cleanliness.
+L10 life (the time after which 10% of the bearings will fail) of quality idler bearings is usually 50,000 hours or 5-7 years.
+However, this depends on the environment, belt speed, and cleanliness.
 To extend bearing life:

 - Run the belt slower (understanding that this might not be practical)